netguru/sticky-parallax-header/docs/CUSTOM.md

 ```

 ## Tips
 In order to nest scrollable component use `scrollEnabled={false}` on it and move all the logic to the header eg. by using `onEndReached` and `onTopReached` props.
-You can find example in CardScreen.js it's really basic so probably you will want to extend it somehow:
+You can find example in CardScreen.tsx it's really basic so probably you will want to extend it somehow:

 ```jsx